-- Use the job descriptions
+- Use the job descriptions.

-- Link core skills with basic duties
+- Link core skills with basic duties.

 - Create questions that identify candidates’ sustainability for the role.

-Every organization actually has hopes of exiting into the unforeseeable future.
+Every organization actually has hopes of existing into the unforeseeable future.
 It is therefore important that the employee who happens to be a stakeholder is brought into the organization with the mindset of adding up to achieve longevity.
 The duty for this falls on the interviewer who is a decider with regards to who comes and stays, to do due diligence to achieve the corporate goal.